kubernetes/community/contributors/design-proposals/federated-hpa.md

 # Alternative approaches

-## Alternative 1
+## Design Alternative 1

 Make the autoscaling resource available and implement support for horizontalpodautoscalers objects at federation.
 The HPA API resource will need to be exposed at the federation level, which can follow the version similar to one implemented in the latest k8s cluster release.

-Once the object is created at federation, the federation controller creates and monitors  a similar object (partitioning the min and max values) in each of the federated clusters.
+Once the HPA object is created at federation, the federation controller creates and monitors a similar HPA object (partitioning the min and max values) in each of the federated clusters.
 Based on the metadata in spec of the HPA describing the scaleTargetRef, the HPA will be applied on the already existing target objects.
 If the target object is not present in the cluster (either